Juilliard String Quartet

-The Juilliard String Quartet is a classical music string quartet founded in 1946 at the Juilliard School in New York by William Schuman.
+The Juilliard String Quartet (JSQ) is a classical music string quartet founded in 1946 at the Juilliard School in New York by William Schuman and Robert Mann.
 Since its inception, it has been the quartet-in-residence at the Juilliard School.
 It has received numerous awards, including four Grammys and membership in the National Academy of Recording Arts and Sciences Hall of Fame.
 In February 2011, the group received the NARAS Lifetime Achievement Award for its outstanding contributions to recorded classical music.

-As of 2022, the quartet's members are violinists Areta Zhulla and Ronald Copes, violist Molly Carr, and cellist Astrid Schween.
+As of 2025, the quartet's members are violinists Areta Zhulla and Leonard Fu, violist Molly Carr, and cellist Astrid Schween.

 History

-Robert Mann era: 1946–1996
+First era: 1946–1996

-The quartet was founded by Juilliard School president William Schuman and violin faculty member Robert "Bobby" Mann in 1946.
+The quartet was founded by Juilliard School president William Schuman and violin faculty member Robert Mann in 1946.
 The original members were Mann and violinist Robert Koff, violist Raphael Hillyer and cellist Arthur Winograd.
 It began recording with Columbia Records upon its founding.
 Between March and August 1949, the quartet became the first group to record Béla Bartók's complete string quartets.
 Columbia released the recordings in 1950.
 Around the time of its public and recording debuts, the Juilliard Quartet quickly established itself as a premier American ensemble on the international level.

 In 1953, the group was the first to record Arnold Schoenberg's complete quartets.
 In 1955, Claus Adam replaced Winograd as the group's cellist.
 In 1958, Isidore Cohen replaced Koff as second violinist.

 In 1962, the Juilliard String Quartet replaced the Budapest String Quartet as the Library of Congress's quartet in residence.
 That year, the quartet performed at the Library with a set of Stradivarius instruments Gertrude Clarke Whittall donated in the 1930s.
-In 1966, Earl Carlyss replaced Cohen as second violinist and three years later, Samuel Rhodes replaced Hillyer.
+In 1966, Earl Carlyss replaced Cohen as second violinist and three years later, Samuel Rhodes replaced Hillyer as violist.

 In 1974, Joel Krosnick replaced his teacher Adam as the cellist.
 By 1981, the Juilliard Quartet was said to have performed in over 3,000 concerts in 43 different countries.
 In 1986, Joel Smirnoff replaced Carlyss as second violinist.

 In 1996, Mann announced his intention to retire.
 He played his last concert as a member of the quartet at the Tanglewood Music Festival that year.
 Smirnoff took over as first violinist and Ronald Copes joined the group as second violinist.